 There are many places around the British coast where signs of early human habitation have been found - the remains of an early tool, a burial chamber, human bones for example.
 However, Formby has something rather different.
 At Formby Point when the tide is low human footprints can be made out in the mud.
 These have been dated to the late Neolithic era 7,000 years ago, and were probably made by the hunter-gatherers who roamed the area at that time.
 Animal footprints have also been discovered there, made by a variety of creatures including deer and wolf.
 Formby Point is part of the Sefton Coast Site of Special Scientific Interest, and is characterised by extensive sand flats and dunes.
+This part of the seafront is administered by the National Trust and there is an NT car park there.
 This is a rewarding area for walkers who like an interesting view: as well as the ships going in and out of the Mersey the mountains of North Wales can be discerned on the horizon.
 Wildlife enthusiasts are in for a treat in the woodlands near here, where there is a red squirrel sanctuary, while the dunes are home to the natterjack toad.

 Map of the area.

 |Formby beach.
 Photo by Tom Pennington, via Wikimedia Commons|